 Scaling up girls’ quality education

-Through community mobilization strategies, Educate Girls’ unique transformational approach addresses the structural, socio-economic and cultural barriers that prevent girls from entering a classroom in the first place.
-For parents living in these remote communities, educating their daughters is seen as a dead investment.
-Educate Girls creates awareness in the villages about the crucial ways in which girls can benefit from education.
+Educate Girls’ unique transformational approach uses community mobilisation strategies to address the structural, socioeconomic and cultural barriers that prevent girls from going to school in the first place, building awareness at village level of the crucial ways in which girls can benefit from education.

-- Set up of School Management Committees consisting of parents, teachers and village leaders and responsible for school governance and administration.
-These Committees, assisted by Educate Girls, are also in charge of School Improvement Plan to ensure schools have girl-friendly infrastructure and basic facilities like separate toilets for girls, electricity, water, food, roof etc…
+Nearly 1,850 School Management Committees of parents, teachers and village leaders responsible for school governance and administration have been formalised with a total of over 15,100 members, a significantly higher level of community involvement than had been anticipated.
+These Committees, assisted by Educate Girls, are also in charge of their School Improvement Plans to ensure the schools offer girl-friendly infrastructures and basic facilities like separate girls’ toilets, electricity, water, food and roofs.

-As Educate Girls progresses through the stages of its program model, activities are handed over to the community.
+As Educate Girls progresses through implementing the stages in its programme, the related activities are handed over to the community.